 This therapy focuses on releasing acute or chronically contracted muscles and tendons by applying specific and direct point pressure to the myofascia of the body.
 The technique is similar to Asian acupressure (Shiatsu) with regards to methodology, yet different in terms of physiological influence.
 NMT is a simple and effective way to reduce pain, tension, and stress that can result from injuries, poor posture, and unbalanced nutrition.
 The method can also gradually re-educate the neuromuscular system so that habitual patterns of restricted physical movement are reduced.

 Shiatsu is a Japanese form of bodywork designed to promote health by influencing and improving the state of energy in the body.
 This modality addresses the client's energy (chi) through finger pressure on acupressure points along the meridians in the body.
 Various perspectives of Asian-influenced movements and stretching are addressed.
-Students become familiar with basic Asian theory, the 12 meridians, the five elements, and many of the acupoints for muscular release and energy movement.
+Students at ASIS Massage will become familiar with basic Asian theory, the 12 meridians, the five elements, and many of the acupoints for muscular release and energy movement.

 The forms of bodywork taught in this modality deal with the concept and experience of life energy.
 Polarity therapy is based on principles drawn from chiropractic and osteopathic medicine, as well as the healing arts of China and India.
 The resulting unique synthesis addresses life energy as it manifests at the physical, emotional, and mental levels.
 The physical pressure of the hands-on techniques can range from very light to moderately firm, blended with rocking, vibration and stillness.
 The overall intent is to draw the client's awareness to the patterns of life energy that form the body/mind continuum.

+Injuries can happen often to clients, whether it's caused by a sport or not.
+Students at ASIS will learn how to treat sports injuries through sports massage and rehabilitation procedures.
 Several sports massage techniques are discussed, including pre-event massage, post-event massage, flexibility programs, and maintenance massage, with an emphasis on repetitive motion injuries, injury assessment, and development of a rehabilitative protocol.
 Students will have the opportunity to practice on competing athletes at local events.

 This modality is designed to provide students with opportunities to increase creativity, spontaneity, and refinement of existing skills, while exploring the interface between the body and the mind.
 These classes are used as an opportunity to practice the blending of the learned techniques, as well as a time to introduce the students to a variety of other massage modalities, ranging from infant massage to elderly massage.
 Ultimately, a holistic approach of this nature is aimed at supporting individuals in experientially knowing themselves and their work more fully.